AlloyTools/org.alloytools.alloy/bin/guidelines.md

 ```
 - univ, iden built-in signatures don not include integers.
 - No subtyping between normal signatures and integer signatures.
 Set operations between normal signatures is supported.
 But set operations between normal signatures and integer signatures would throw typing errors.
-- Quantifiers and comprehension expressions inside predicates and functions with non-singleton arguments.

 # Examples